nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 This command was built to help you and other new users get acquainted with `EduMate` functions.

-`sample` helps to populate `EduMate` with fake profiles, so you can experiment with the commands without any implication to your real contacts.
+`sample` helps to populate `EduMate` with fake profiles, so you can experiment with the commands without affecting your real contacts.

 <div markdown="span" class="alert alert-info">